-“Therefore, strengthen your feeble arms and weak knees.
-‘Make level paths for your feet,‘ so that the lame may not be disabled, but rather healed” (Hebrews 12:12-13).
+“Therefore strengthen the hands which hang down, and the feeble knees, and make straight paths for your feet, so that what is lame may not be dislocated, but rather be healed” (Hebrews 12:12-13).

 - I need to strengthen up my feeble arms and weak knees.
 Don’t you love this word picture?
+My hands hang down.
+My knees are quivering.
 When I’m enduring hard times, I often feel feeble and weak.
 In fact, I want to just collapse.
 But as my husband has been known to say to our children, I need to “just buck up.”
 Honestly, knowing that God has a purpose for the hard times IS exactly what I need to get back up and keep going, even when it’s tough.